Subscribe to get more!

 Worms have the joy of living in their food.
 They pass through it again and again, eating the decaying material and bacteria and fungi that colonize it.
 As they do so, they pass out liquid and solid material (known as ‘castings’) which is pure gold in terms of giving the garden a boost.

 The liquid that drains from your worm farm has been given the nickname of ‘worm wee’.
-It’s not wee from them the worms at all, it is the liquid produced from the breakdown of the vegetable material in their food.
-Along with moisture in the bed, it leaches out of the bed and drains into the collection area.
+It’s not wee from them the worms at all, it is the liquid produced from the breakdown of the vegetable material in their food plus the ‘extras’ that the worms provide.
+Along with excess moisture in the bed, it leaches out of the bed and drains into the collection area.
+Ideally, a well run worm farm should produce no, or very little, liquid.

 A Worm farm is a living ecosystem of which you are a part.
 You’re the main energy supplier for the system, clean up crew and general supervisor.
 If you follow these tips, you will be part of a healthy, happy system.